nino-b/IndexedDB-Library/README.md

 # IndexedDB Library with Detailed Comments

 This repository contains a modified version of [Jake Archibald's](https://github.com/jakearchibald) ["IDB-Keyval"](https://github.com/jakearchibald/idb-keyval/tree/main).
-The modifications include detailed comments explaining why things work as they do, changes to variable names to make the code more understandable and some additional features.
+The modifications include detailed comments explaining why things work as they do, changes to variable names to make the code more understandable, '.then()'  change with 'async /await' and some additional features.
 The code is written in JavaScript (JS), to make it accessible to a broader audience.
 This repository is intended for educational purposes only.

 ## License